nuxencs/seasonpackarr/docs/product-specs/v1-upgrade.md

 for example `DEFAULT`. `IMPORT_TAGS` is a comma-separated list.
 Category, download path, and content layout are qBittorrent-only settings.

+With `disableConfigFile`, the database goes in the directory passed to `--config <dir>`.
+Without that flag, it goes in `$XDG_DATA_HOME/seasonpackarr/seasonpackarr.db`, or `~/.local/share/seasonpackarr/seasonpackarr.db` when `XDG_DATA_HOME` is unset.
+Make the selected directory writable and preserve it across container replacements.
+The supplied Docker command already uses `--config /config`.

 Run `docker compose config` before the upgrade if you use Compose.
-Check the resolved environment variables and volume paths.
+Check the resolved environment variables and volume paths, including the writable database location.

 </details>